mailittlepony/mirrormorphose/README.md

 ![demo_](./assets/readme/stream.gif)

-When you go to ```\stream.mjpg\``` you can see what the camera sees so that we can check if the mirroir is at the right distance of the participant.
+When you go to ```/stream.mjpg/``` you can see what the camera sees so that we can check if the mirroir is at the right distance of the participant.

 ![demo](./assets/readme/opencv.gif)

-With ```\pages\opencv_out``` you can see if the detection works well, to tune it a bit we added ratio calculations and a sort of moving average.
+With ```/pages/opencv_out.html``` you can see if the detection works well, to tune it a bit we added ratio calculations and a sort of moving average.

 ### Results